Mikveh: Requirements during use

 There is supposed to be no barrier between the person immersing and the water.
-The person should be wearing no clothes, jewelry, makeup, nail polish, fake nails, false eyelashes, contact lenses, or grooming products on the hair or skin.
+The person must be completely naked, removing all clothing, jewelry, makeup, nail polish, and hair or skin products to ensure no barriers exist between the body and the water.
 The person should carefully wash the hair and the body, removing calluses and dead skin prior.
 Some trim nails prior to immersion.
 Hair on the head and body is to be thoroughly combed, although exceptions are sometimes made for hair styled in dreadlocks.
 The mouth should be thoroughly cleaned and removable dental appliances are usually taken out.
 The person should carefully check their body after preparation, and sometimes an attendant will also check to ensure these requirements are met.
 Showering or bathing and carefully checking the whole body is, therefore, part of the religious requirements before entering the water of a mikveh.
 Although technically the requirements are the same for men and women, the common practice is that men do not go to great lengths to clean themselves before immersion since the immersion (with rare exceptions) is not Halakhically obligatory.